 Behavioral Health Support For Criminal Justice Advocates

-The bill creates the public defender and prosecutor behavioral health support grant program (grant program) (program) in the department of local affairs (department).
-The department administers the program.
-The office of the state public defender and district attorney offices are eligible for a grant.
-The department allocates fifty percent of program money to the office of the state public defender and the remaining fifty percent to the Colorado district attorneys' council (CDAC).
+The act creates the public defender and prosecutor behavioral health support program (program) in the department of local affairs (department).
+The department allocates fifty percent of program money and any gifts, grants, and donations received to the office of the state public defender and the remaining fifty percent to the Colorado district attorneys' council (CDAC).
 CDAC administers a grant program to award grants to individual district attorney's offices.
-A grant recipient and the office of the state public defender may use grant program money for counseling services, including reimbursements for the costs of counseling services; training and education programs that teach the symptoms of job-related trauma; how to prevent and treat trauma; and peer support programs.
-The department is office of the state public defender and CDAC are annually required to report to the general assembly House and Senate judiciary committees about the grant program.
+A grant recipient and the office of the state public defender may use program money for counseling services, including reimbursements for the costs of counseling services; training and education programs that teach the symptoms of job-related trauma and how to prevent and treat trauma; and peer support programs.
+The office of the state public defender and CDAC are annually required to report to the House and Senate judiciary committees about the grant program.